-definition
+definition User Stories/Sprint

-- User Stories/Sprint - Number of additional user stories/sprint added to the original scope.
-Scope Creep thus corresponds to a Scope extension during the duration of the project.
+Number of additional user

+stories/sprint added to the original

+scope.
+Scope Creep thus

-Difference between the actual number of user stories in the sprint and the number of user stories originally planned in the scope.
+corresponds to a Scope extension during the duration of the project. method of measurement Difference between the actual number of user stories in the sprint and the number of user stories originally planned in the scope.